J-adithya/youtube_transcript_agent/README.md

 # 🎬 YouTube Transcript Summarizer with Gemini + LangChain

-This project is an AI-powered agent that extracts transcripts from YouTube videos and summarizes them using Google's Gemini (via LangChain).
-It uses the Whisper model for audio transcription and Playwright for web automation.
+This is a powerful AI-driven command-line tool that extracts transcripts from YouTube videos and generates intelligent summaries using Google Gemini via LangChain.
+It utilizes the Whisper model for high-quality audio transcription and Modular Control Protocol (MCP) for structured task execution.
 ---

 ## 🚀 Features

-- Extracts transcript from any YouTube video
+- 🎥 Extracts audio transcript from YouTube videos using Whisper
-- Summarizes video content using Gemini AI (Generative Language API)
+- ✨ Summarizes content using Gemini (via LangChain)
-- Fully automated workflow with LangChain tools
-- Whisper model integration for accurate transcription
-- Command-line interface (CLI) for simple use
+- 🧠 LangChain agent handles multi-step logic and decision-making
+- 💬 Clean terminal-based interface (no browser or GUI required)
+- 🧩 Modular Control Protocol (MCP) based tool design
+- 💻 Works on any platform with Python support

 ---